mattswe/dotfiles/README.markdown

 home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your